miltontony/wow/_posts/2015-06-10-virtualenv.md

 {% endhighlight %}

 If you run `ls`, you'll see that there is now a directory called `ve`.
-(A tip, add `ve` to your `.gitignore` file if it's not there already.
-This will avoid potential problems and git tomfoolery) This folder is where the settings are kept for this particular virtualenv, but it's not currently "activated" or "on".
+Add `ve` to your `.gitignore` file if it's not there already.
+This will avoid potential problems and git tomfoolery, like uploading all the install files to github.
+Ouch.
+The `ve` folder is where the settings are kept for this particular virtualenv, but it's not currently "activated" or "on".
 To do that we need to enter this:
 {% highlight bash %}

 $ source ve/bin/activate